-One year into virtual events and by now it’s quite clear how important great content is when it comes to any virtual event, regardless of what type or kind of an event that is.
+One year into virtual events and by now it’s quite clear how important great content is when it comes to any virtual or hybrid event, regardless of what type or kind of an event that is.
 A lot of the content however ends up being created and produced by regular people, on regular machines, in regular home offices, without much access to a professional service or production studio.

 This post is intended to help those people, the regular Joes that need to make things work with what they’ve got.
 We won’t go into gear choices and whatnot, just yet, leaving that part for another post, right now our focus is on the framework around which your video content can get to the next level of professionalism.
 So buckle up, and let’s dive right in.